Bruce Boston

-Bruce Boston (born 1943) is an American speculative fiction writer and poet.
+Bruce Boston (July 16, 1943 – November 11, 2024) was an American speculative fiction writer and poet.

 Early years

-Bruce Boston was born in Chicago and grew up in Southern California.
+Boston was born in Chicago and grew up in Southern California.
 He received a B.A. in economics from the University of California, Berkeley in 1965, and an M.A. in 1967.
 He lived in the San Francisco Bay Area from 1961 to 2001, where he worked in a variety of occupations, including computer programmer, college professor (literature and creative writing, John F. Kennedy University, Orinda, California, 1978–82), technical writer, book designer, gardener, movie projectionist, retail clerk, and furniture mover.